About Us Contact Shop

 12. Irish Country Rhubarb Cake

-And it actually has a scone pastry as the crust which sounds incredible!
+Oh, and it has a scone pastry as the crust which sounds incredible!

 • It serves 8 which is a great dessert if you have a big crowd (or want leftovers).